-Course entry requirements: Acceptance into an honours or master's programme and requisite philosophical background relevant to this course.
+Course entry requirements: Acceptance for an honours programme and requisite philosophical background relevant to this course.
 Admission is at the discretion of the course convener.

 This course involves a guided reading of a key text from the fields (often overlapping) of Politics, Philosophy and Economics.
 The course is jointly offered by the members of the Philosophy Department and teaching takes the form of tutorials that structure and guide the student's own close reading of the text.
 The emphasis is firmly on self-study and first-hand engagement with the set text itself.